dendronhq/dendron-site/vault/dendron.topic.publish.config.seo.image.md

 ## Description
 {{fm.desc}}

 The image will show up in preview on social media websites.
+If this isn't configured, no image will be used when sharing links to pages on the published site.

+Images can also be set at the note level with [[image|dendron.topic.publish-legacy.configuration#image]], and are configured with the same settings (`url`, `alt`).
+Images at the note level will override the default image set in `dendron.yml`.

 ### url
 Set the image URL.